Codex Washingtonianus: Freer Logion

 And they excused themselves, saying, "This age of lawlessness and unbelief is under Satan, who does not allow the truth and power of God to prevail over the unclean things of the spirits [or: does not allow what lies under the unclean spirits to understand the truth and power of God].
 Therefore reveal thy righteousness now" - thus they spoke to Christ.
 And Christ replied to them, "The term of years of Satan's power has been fulfilled, but other terrible things draw near.
 And for those who have sinned I was delivered over to death, that they may return to the truth and sin no more in order to inherit the spiritual and incorruptible glory of righteousness which is in heaven.

-This text is not found in any other manuscript, but was partially quoted by Jerome:
+This text is not found in any other manuscript, but was partially quoted by Jerome in contra Pelagianos 2.15:

 et illi satisfaciebant dicentes: Saeculum istud iniquitatis et incredulitatis substantia (sub Satana?) est, quae non sinit per immundos spiritus veram Dei apprehendi virtutem: idcirco iamnunc revela iustitiam tuam. (and they excused themselves, saying: This century is the essence of iniquity and unbelief, which does not allow the true power of God to be apprehended by unclean spirits: therefore, reveal your righteousness now.)